 All rifles tend to malfunction at one point or another.
 However, it is the potential risks and frequency of such malfunctions that may affect the performance of a rifle, and subsequently, its precision.

 Malfunctions in the Semi-Automatic Rifle

-Here are the most common ways in which a semi-auto rifle may break down:
+Here are the most common ways in which a semi-autos may break down:

 - A stovepipe may appear when the casing of a bullet gets stuck in the ejection port.

 - The failure to extract a cartridge case from the chamber due to short-recoil cycles.